EITLabworks/sciopy/README.md

 ### Windows: USB Driver Setup

+USB FS:
+To communicate with the Sciospec instrument over USB FS on Windows, follow the Linux platform instructions, since they are the same.

+USB HS:
-To communicate with the Sciospec instrument over USB on Windows, you must install the `libusb` driver.
+To communicate with the Sciospec instrument over USB (HS)on Windows, you must install the `libusb` driver.

 > [!WARNING]
-> Installing the `libusb` driver will prevent the Sciospec instrument from working with the official Sciospec software on the selected USB port (`FS` or `HS`).
+> Installing the `libusb` driver will prevent the Sciospec instrument from working with the official Sciospec software on the selected USB port (`HS`).
 >
 > After installation, the Sciospec software may no longer recognize the device on that port.
+>  *(This process has been tested, but not successfully.
+The understanding is based on the Sciospec documentation that installing the libusb driver should enable usage on Windows, but Python still has communication issues.
+Using USB HS on Windows is therefore not solved.)*
 >
 > To restore the original behavior, you will need to uninstall the driver manually.
 > *(This rollback process has not been fully tested.)*